Welcome to Zoo Miami, which features Mission Everglades, showcasing wildlife from the River of Grass.

-Planning a. visit to Miami with your kids?
-Discover the best things to do in Miami, and the most fun places to stay and eat in this handy guide.
+Planning a visit to Miami with your toddlers, tweens and teens?
+Discover kid-friendly things to do in Miami, and the most fun places to stay and eat in this handy guide.

 Here are some family-friendly adventures, activities and experiences in the Magic City that are bound to please both you and the kids.

 Give a kid a sandy beach, a plastic shovel and a few waves, and you’re guaranteed a hit.
 Miami offers miles of glorious beaches that stretch from Sunny Isles Beach to Key Biscayne, so you have plenty of options for a day in the sun.

 You can avoid crowds in quaint Surfside, a laidback, family-friendly beach town with a retro feel.
 Surfside offers free community activities that include beach picnics, wellness activities and standup paddleboard festivals.

 Another family favorite is Crandon Park in Key Biscayne, which encompasses a stunning two-mile beach famed for its pristine sand and calm water, making it a perfect choice for little ones who are worried about crashing waves.
 It features a beach playground, snorkeling, hiking, cabana rentals, concession stands, picnic areas with tables and grills, and convenient parking.
 Make sure to take a seaside ride on the carousal at Crandon's Family Amusement Center.

 You can’t go wrong at Bill Baggs Cape Florida State Park, also located in Key Biscayne.
 It promises one of the top-ranked beaches in the United States as well as activities that include swimming, hiking, kayaking and biking.
 Don’t miss exploring the historic Cape Florida Lighthouse on a tour; kids 42 inches and taller can climb the 112 steps to its top for mind-boggling views.